 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 622):

-A wake-up radio (WUR) ID identifies the WUR non-AP STA that is the intended recipient of the WUR frame.
-A WUR frame with a WUR ID in the ID field is an individually addressed WUR frame that is addressed to the WUR non-AP STA identified by that WUR ID.
+A WUR ID identifies the WUR non-AP STA that is the intended recipient of the WUR frame.
+A WUR frame with a WUR ID in the ID field is an individually addressed WUR frame that is addressed to the WUR non-AP STA identified by that WUR ID.(#622)

 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 827):

 A WUR AP shall assign to each WUR non-AP STA a WUR ID that uniquely identifies the WUR non-AP STA within the BSS of the WUR AP.
 The WUR AP shall either select the WUR ID randomly from the identifier’s space or calculate the WUR ID as AID + transmitter ID, where the AID is the association identifier of the STA, the transmitter ID is defined in 31.3.2 (Transmitter ID) and the addition performed between the two identifiers is circular modulo 212.
-The WUR AP shall ensure that the selected or calculated WUR ID is not any of 0, any Group ID, or the transmitter ID of the WUR AP.
-The WUR AP shall indicate the WUR ID assigned to a WUR non-AP STA in the WUR ID field of the WUR Mode element it sends to the STA.
+The WUR AP shall ensure that the selected or calculated WUR ID is not any of 0, any Group ID, transmitter ID of the WUR AP, or any nontransmitter ID (if any).
+An AP with dot11MultiBSSIDImplemented of true that selects the WUR IDs randomly shall ensure that the WUR IDs are unique across all BSSs of the multiple BSSID set.
+The WUR AP shall indicate the WUR ID assigned to a WUR non-AP STA in the WUR ID field of the WUR Mode element it sends to the STA.(#827)

 TGba Editor: Insert a new subclause as follows (#CID 91, 99, 826, 131):

+31.3.5 Nontransmitter ID

+A nontransmitter ID identifies a nontransmitted BSSID from the multiple BSSID set (see 11.1.3.8 Multiple BSSID procedure).
+A WUR Wake Up frame with nontransmitter ID in the ID field is a broadcast WUR Wake Up frame that is addressed to all the WUR STAs that are associated with the nontransmitted BSSID.

+The WUR AP shall calculate a nontransmitter ID as k + transmit ID, where k is the value of the BSSID index field corresponding to that BSS (see 9.4.2.74 (Multiple BSSID-Index element) for a nontransmitted BSSID, the transmit ID is defined in 31.3.2 (Transmit ID), and the addition performed between the two identifiers is circular modulo 212.(#91, 99, 826, 131)